Wake Forest University logo

 School of Law

-Established in 1894, an ABA-accredited school consistently ranked among the top 30 nationally by U.S. News & World Report, offering various JD, MSL, LLM, and SJD degrees.
+Established in 1894, this ABA-accredited school is consistently ranked among the top 30 law schools nationally by U.S. News & World Report, offering JD, LLM, SJD, and joint degree programs.

 🏥